 Partners and Staff

-Dr. Caro provides executive and technical leadership for CP’s work on gender equality, social development, and health.
+Deborah Caro provides executive and technical leadership for CP’s work on gender equality, social development, and health.
 She is an anthropologist with more than 25 years of experience in strategic planning, program design, evaluation, policy analysis, and research.
 She has developed innovative gender analysis, training, and assessment methodologies, including USAID’s Manual for Integrating Gender into Reproductive Health and HIV Programs.
 In 2010, she designed the USAID Interagency Gender Working Group’s Gender and Health online toolkit.
-She also led a team effort to develop a ground-breaking community-based approach to prevent and confront gender based violence, called Advancing Peace.
-Dr. Caro’s leadership o f several high profile maternal health programs evaluations has increased knowledge of high impact practices.
-Through expertise gained from research and development practice in Latin America, including 8 years of long-term residence in Bolivia and Peru, Dr. Caro has contributed to making international and national organizations improve their approaches for eliminating ethnic and gender inequalities.
+She also led a team effort to develop a ground-breaking community-based approach to prevent and confront gender-based violence, called Advancing Peace.
+Caro’s leadership of several high profile maternal health programs evaluations has increased knowledge of high impact practices.
+Through expertise gained from research and development practice in Latin America, including 8 years of long-term residence in Bolivia and Peru, Caro has contributed to making international and national organizations improve their approaches for eliminating ethnic and gender inequalities.

 She has a Ph.D. in Cultural Anthropology from Johns Hopkins University and a bachelor’s degree in Anthropology from Cornell University.
 She was awarded post-doctoral fellowships from the MacArthur Foundation and the Fulbright Program.
 In support of her graduate work, she received fellowships from the National Science Foundation, the Social Science Research Council, and The Organization of American States.